David123car7/FirefightersManagementSystem/README.md

 # 🚒 Firefighters Management System

-The Firefighters Management System aims to manage firefighters and emergency incidents, ensuring efficient use of resources and complete record-keeping of all operations.
+The Firefighters Management System aims to manage firefighters and emergency incidents, ensuring efficient use of resources.

 > **Academic Context**
 > This application was developed as part of the Object-Oriented Programming course in the second year of the Computer Systems Engineering degree (Licenciatura em Engenharia de Sistemas Informáticos) at the Instituto Politécnico do Cávado e do Ave (IPCA).